John May (youth worker): Voluntary Career

+Scouting

 May is widely recognised for his extensive involvement as a volunteer in the Scout movement.
 His journey with the Scouts began in his youth with the Stroud Valley and Wycliffe College Scout Groups and evolved into various leadership roles, including International Commissioner of The Scout Association in the UK.
 In this role, May was instrumental in modernising the organization's approach to international youth engagement, focusing on inclusivity, diversity, and preparing young people with essential life skills.
 He served as a trustee of The Scout Association, chairing its programme and development committee, and was a member of the organizing committee of the 21st World Scout Jamboree in the United Kingdom in 2007.
 May was awarded The Scout Association’s Silver Wolf (the highest adult honour in UK Scouting) in 2015.
 He became Honorary President of British Scouting Overseas in 2017 and continues to support local Scouting in his home county of Oxfordshire.

 His contributions extended internationally through his work with the World Organization of the Scout Movement (WOSM), promoting global citizenship and cross-cultural understanding.
 He was elected to the World Scout Committee in 2008 and served as Vice Chair of the World Scout Committee from 2011 – 2014.
 In 2014 May was awarded the Gustaf Adolfs-märket, an award given by Scouterna (Sweden).
 He was awarded The Bronze Wolf, World Scouting’s highest honour, in 2016.

-Breakout Children’s Holidays
+Breakout Children's Holidays

 With a group of former volunteers with the holiday organisation Colony Holidays (predecessor to ATE Superweeks), May founded Breakout Children’s Holidays in 1988 – a charity providing summer breaks for children in the West Midlands.
 Its aim was to provide a week or so of stability and normality for those for whom a holiday was a necessity.